shsagir/play-area-sync/docs/git-deployment.md

 ```

 **Note**: The remote name `fortrabbit` might be `origin` or any other custom name you have chosen, or it might not be needed, so without `fortrabbit master`

+## Blacklisting

+We are actively filtering deployment traffic for security reasons: too many falsy login attempts or parallel connections are considered dangerous and will get blacklisted.

+Some graphical clients for Git, like SourceTree and GitKraken are fetching often are opening many parallel connections.
+So you might get blacklisted here for using one of those.
+You can:

+1. Change the settings of your GUI client, in Git Kraken, you can turn off auto-fetching under your preferences.
+In SourceTree you can turn off checks for default remotes.
+2. <a href="" onclick="Intercom('showNewMessage', 'I might have been blacklisted, my IP is: __.__.__.__')">Ask us</a> to remove your IP from the blacklisting ban.
+3. Get a new IP by disconnecting from the internet shortly.